Create a Website Account - Manage notification subscriptions, save form progress and more.

 The work will be performed under and in accordance with the York County Environmental Compliance Division's Adopt-A-Stream General Program Conditions and Safety Guidelines found here and incorporated herein by reference.
 Applicants to whom Adopt-A-Stream Program Designation and Agreement are issued shall at all times indemnify and save harmless York County Government and all of its employees, agents and officers, from responsibility, damage or liability arising from the exercise of the privileges granted under designated programs.
 The program Designation and Agreement may be terminated by York County Government at any time.
 York County reserves the right to deny an adoption request or to cancel the Local Program Designation Agreement of any group.
 To sign up complete the Adopt-A-Stream Application.

-Animal Control will not remove wildlife.
+Animal Services will not remove wildlife.
 In South Carolina, control of wildlife is the responsibility of the individual property owner.
 Please reference South Carolina Department of Natural Resources Wildlife Control with a list of licensed Wildlife Removal Services.

 The 4% Special Assessment ratio will be removed from properties transferred into a trust.
 However, state law provides that if residential real property is held in a trust and the income beneficiary of the trust occupies the property as their primary residence, the property may qualify for the 4% special assessment ratio.
 A new application is required in order to be reconsidered for the 4% Special Assessment ratio.
 ADDITIONALLY, allapplicant(s) must show proof they are the income beneficiaries to the trust bysubmitting the trust for review.

 The mortgage company also receives the tax information upon their request.
 Most mortgage company’s receive a copy of the tax records electronically and pay taxes based on this file.
 You can contact the mortgage company to confirm if a notice was received or if a payment will be made.